The Essential Twitter Branding Guide

 - Top mention: Tweet that received the most @yourusername impressions

-- Top media tweet: Your top tweet with video, photo or Vine based on impressions
+- Top media tweet: Your top tweet with a video or photo based on impressions

 - Top follower: Your follower that has the highest follower count